happner/happner/docs/configuration.md

 [&#9650;](#)

-The MeshNode can be set to start a console repl listening on a unix socket.
+The MeshNode can be set to share a console repl on a socket file.

 ```javascript
   ...